whois-api-llc/whoisxmlapi-samples/README.md

 require 'json'
 require 'rexml/document'
 require 'rexml/xpath'
-require 'yaml'      # only needed to print the returned result in a very pretty way
+require 'yaml'      # only needed to print the returned result in a pretty way

 # Fill in your details
 username = "YOUR_USERNAME"